 While I like the idea of paying by default—especially if I get some benefits automatically—there are some sites that I regularly link to or that have enough obtrusive ads (that don’t go away when paying with Web Monetization) that I don’t think they deserve any more money.
 I would like the ability to blacklist individual sites.

 Minimal Mobile Support

 There is no extension for Android Firefox (although that is mostly Mozilla’s fault at this point) so the only option on mobile is the Puma Browser.
-However I don’t see any other compelling features reading its website and I’m not giving up syncing and extensions just to spend money.
+However, it doesn’t seem to have any other compelling features so I’m not giving up syncing and extensions just to spend money.
 I get that the mobile landscape isn’t very open to extensions but since mobile is now the predominant source of web traffic this is a serious issue with Coil.